 Back to table of content

-To save a search query you will need to click the “Save and export” button to the right of the Filter bar.
+To save a search query, you can click the “Save to alerts” button to the right of the Filter bar.
 You will then be able to name the Saved Search and begin to receive updates as new companies meet your search criteria.

 You can view all your notifications within the Notification Center.
 This can be found by clicking the bell icon at the top of the page.